May Memo

 why i'm starting this

 I love spamming my friends paragraphs of thoughts, pictures, and things I find interesting.
 With Alex especially, a lot of our conversations are just understanding each others thought frameworks.
 I've always kept a very open line of communication with my closest people and developed a habit of documenting parts of my life I find notable.
-Pushing some of those reflections out once a month.
+Hoping to push out a summary of some thoughts once a month.

 guatemala

 Saujash and I stepped into a local grocery store and were struck by the near-absence of fresh produce.
 In the U.S., cold-chain logistics move perishables from, ex.
 Mexico to Texas efficiently.
-In Guatemala the refrigerated transport and road infrastructure just isn't there.
 Most locals buy fresh from farmers markets, but even those were geographically restricted.
-What looks like a food problem is usually a logistics problem since it seems doubtful that they don't have a developed ag business.

 coinbase and the bay area

 I prefer the diversity of thought in Austin over SF.
-But like any industry node, politics in D.C., finance in New York, fashion in Paris, if you want to push the boundary of your field, you spend the early years somewhere aggressive.
-Texas is still the greatest state out of the fifty.
+But like any industry node, politics in D.C., finance in New York, fashion in Paris, if you want to push the boundary of your field, you spend the early years somewhere aggressive learning.
+Texas is still the greatest state out of the fifty though.
 Texans carry a certain swagger, and I've always felt like we come out a little more well-rounded than most.

 how I think about balance